 One of the most common digital marketing mistakes many small brands make is jumping into the e-commerce world without a plan.

-If you don’t have a marketing strategy, you’ll be wasting your money and time.
+You’ll be wasting your money and time if you don’t have a marketing strategy.
 A digital plan is more than building a winning website, although this is important.

 According to Dami Olugbake, a partner at Connect4, visitors typically spend roughly 90 seconds on a company’s website.
 He says that most visitors are coming by direct search—they already have a product or service in mind and are comparison shopping.
 So if you don’t catch them within these 90 seconds, they’ll move to the next brand on their list.
 Therefore, user experience on your website is critical, but that’s not the end of the story regarding digital marketing.

 Today, everyone is on the internet.
 According to a recent Forbes article on e-commerce trends, 20.8% of retail purchases are expected to take place online in 2023.
 Furthermore, that percentage is expected to increase to 24% by 2026.
 So rather than roaming the malls or shopping centers, the first touchpoint with your brand will likely happen online.

 In addition, Statista projects that 234.5 million US consumers will hit online retailers to browse products and services, compare prices and make purchases.

 All this good news means that you have infinite potential to expand your brand reputation and customer loyalty.

 But you won’t know how to create content for your website and social media profiles if you don’t have any idea what you’re trying to achieve.

 - Your digital strategy needs to set measurable goals, a budget, and a timeline.

 - Learn how digital platforms work and identify which ones will help you meet your goals.
 Then, use social media analytics platforms like NapoleonCat to help you track and measure your engagement across all the digital platforms you use.